geoserver/geoserver-history/doc/docguide/source/tutorial.rst

 Writing a Tutorial
 ==================

-A tutorial should have a clear goal and present step by step commands to acheive that goal.
+A tutorial should have a clear goal and present step-by-step instructions to achieve that goal.

 Example Tutorial
 ----------------